 - you need preparatory education before continuing to secondary vocational education or general upper secondary education

 - you want to improve your Finnish- or Swedish-language skills before continuing to an upper secondary qualification

 During your TUVA education, you can raise your basic education grades to improve your chances of entering secondary education.
-In addition to that, you can complete upper secondary education and vocational education studies.
+In addition to that, you can complete general upper secondary education and vocational education studies.

 TUVA education lasts 38 weeks.
 You can also complete just part of the curriculum.
-You can then apply for a study place suitable for you such as in upper secondary or vocational education.
+You can then apply for a study place suitable for you such as in general upper secondary or vocational education.

 You can apply for TUVA education in the joint application process in the spring, or through the continuous application process all year round.
 Read more in the Opintopolku.fi service.